bsc-s2/pykit/threadutil/README.md

     A dictionary of keyword arguments for the target invocation.
 Defaults to `{}`.

 - `daemon`:
-    Whether to create a daemon thread.
+    Whether to create a **daemon** thread.

+    > A daemon thread will quit when the main thread in a process quits.
+    > A non-daemon thread keeps running after main thread quits.
+    > A process does not quit if there are any non-daemon threads running.

 **Returns**